Civil Rights Lawyer - Shreveport & Bossier City

 A civil rights lawyer represents people whose rights have been infringed, whether they are residents of the United States or immigrants living in the nation.
 They are specialists on the individual freedoms guaranteed by our Constitution, and they may testify in both civil and criminal cases.

 When a person’s rights are violated, that person has the legal right to initiate a civil action against the person or organization that is responsible.
-To guarantee the best possible outcome, that person would hire a civil rights attorney to defend them in court.
+To guarantee the best possible outcome, that person would hire a civil rights attorney like Michael J. Vergis to defend them in court.

-While assisting their clients, civil rights attorneys undertake a number of responsibilities.
+In addition to defending their client’s rights, civil rights attorneys undertake a number of responsibilities.
 They do case research, write legal documents, present cases in court, and reach settlements, among many other things.
 They must also stay current on local laws and regulations relating to civil rights, which may change periodically.

 There is a realm of ways in which someone’s rights may be violated, thus requiring them to obtain legal help.
 A few examples of common civil rights violations include: